 They came up with a class that is beyond “flipped.”
 This course has been widely appealing in terms of the topic of climate change and current events.
 It is designed to be inviting in terms of an open classroom setting, no textbook, and the integration of a timely, age-appropriate podcast.
 This course aims to boost interest in the field of Geography by demonstrating how current events and familiar phenomena may be usefully understood and analyzed by applying systems-centered and spatial thinking across human and environmental processes.

-And for everyone else, join our Patreon!
-The Sweaty Penguin's primary revenue source now is YOU — and by joining, you ensure The Sweaty Penguin can continue delivering climate news, see through our educational initiatives, and, well... keep the lights on.
+To support me in that effort, join our Patreon!
+The Sweaty Penguin's primary revenue source now is YOU — and by joining, you ensure The Sweaty Penguin can continue delivering climate news, engage our audience, and, well... keep the lights on.
 All patrons receive a special login for our website, which allows you to view extended podcast cuts and other exclusive content.
 We also offer merch, signed books from experts, and more to our patrons.

 I was never the outdoorsy type growing up.
 I was climate-anxious too, but after getting a degree in Environmental Analysis & Policy from Boston University and speaking to nearly 150 experts through this podcast, I am now more hopeful than ever.
 Whether you're a doomer, denier, or somewhere in between, welcome to The Sweaty Penguin.
 I look forward to hearing your perspective and moving this climate solution train forward together!